Canada Lynx

 Our Animal's Story

-ZooAmerica is home to three Canada Lynx.
-Woody, an adult male, was born May 15, 2005 at a facility in Minnesota and arrived at ZooAmerica in November 2007.
+Our Canada lynx, Woody, is an adult male.
+He was born May 15, 2005 at a facility in Minnesota and arrived at ZooAmerica in November 2007.
 He is very curious about new smells and likes to roll around on various enrichment scents that are offered to him.
-Wren, an adult female who was born at a facility in Montana in May of 2013, arrived at ZooAmerica from a wildlife center in East Aurora, New York, in September of 2019.
-Wren has given birth to two litters of kittens.
-Jack is from her first litter in April of 2020.

 silhouette of mountain range